 Hey there Samantha... great recipe!
 I did a twist though, i didn't want to wait... lol...i made mashed squash out of them....i just boiled, drained, added the sweetness ingredients then mashed... thank you turned out fantastic...you can take the boy out of Texas but you can't take Texas out of the boy....hewhaw!!

 Thanks Samantha for the tips on cutting a butternut squash!
 I have always struggled with that.
-I love the combination of coconut oil, cinnamon, nutmeg and maple syrup...it sounds fabulous.
-On the list to try this weekend!
+I love the combination of coconut oil, cinnamon, nutmeg and maple syrup...it tasted fabulous!